-Table 2 above shows educational levels of the respondents and it revealed that 15% had reached primary school, 25% of the respondents had secondary education, 30% received university education, and another 30% had tertiary education.
-This means that the majority of the respondents had university and tertiary level of education respectively.
+Table 4 and figure 5 above show the educational levels of the respondents and it revealed that 20 out of 100, representing 20% of the respondents had no education; 15 out of 100, representing 15% of the respondents had secondary education.
+The other 25 out of 100, representing 25% received university education; and 30 out of 100, representing 30% of the respondents had tertiary education.
+This means that the majority of the respondents had tertiary level of education as compared to university and secondary education.